10.1. Auxiliary Readers —

 data_selectoris provided; otherwise set to

-The following are stored in AuxStep but can be accessed through the parent auxiliary reader (see AuxReader class below).
+The following are stored in AuxStep.
+The parent auxiliary reader has the equivalent attributes, though non-private (no _) (see AuxReader class below).

 _data) (ignored if time selection is not enabled by the reader).
 Type depends on the auxiliary format - e.g. where data is stored in columns, time_selector may be an index of ‘time’ column.
 Default value is